anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 ### OpenHack

+{{< fancybox "images" "Openhack.jpg" "OpenHack in Munich - Container all the things!" "single_image" >}}

 And one of my learning experience highlight is, again, OpenHack - I have done two OpenHacks before joining Microsoft, and two in the last year.
 And I cant stress it enough - if its possible for you, go attend one.
 They are free and fun - and if learning in a small group with a smart proctor on real-world challenges is your thing.
 Go sign up: https://openhack.microsoft.com/

 So far I have done:

 1. DevOps
 2. IoT + Data